 When parents do not live together, often one parent will pay money to the other as child support, whether they are married or not married.
 The process of calculating child support is the same whether done in a Divorce or a Parental Rights & Responsibilities case (unmarried parents).

-Step 1: Each parent must complete an individual Child Support Affidavit
+Step 1: Complete the Child Support Affidavit form

 - To determine the parties’ combined income, each parent fills out a Child Support Affidavit (FM-050).
 This form asks for information about your income and certain expenses.